-Eligibility to take the ARRT postprimary examination in bone densitometry requires appropriate primary certification at the time of the examination and documentation of clinical experience in specific procedures.
+Eligibility to take the ARRT postprimary examination in bone densitometry requires appropriate primary certification in bone densitometry, documentation of structured education and clinical experience at the time of application.
 Those passing the bone densitometry postprimary examination use the credentials R.T.(BD).